-Mike Hopkins: ‘We’re willing to go anywhere to play anybody’ as Washington faces No. 13 Virginia Tech
+‘We’re willing to go anywhere to play anybody’: Virginia Tech just another top-15 opponent for UW

 In some metrics, UW’s schedules ranks 13th nationally, which was very intentional, Hopkins said.

-He assigned assistant Cameron Dollar to assembling a challenging slate of non-conference opponents that would test Washington believing the veteran-laden Huskies could manage the early obstacles because they return five starters and their top seven scorers from last season’s 21-win team.
+He assigned assistant Cameron Dollar to assembling a challenging slate of nonconference opponents that would test Washington, believing the veteran-laden Huskies could manage the early obstacles because they return five starters and their top seven scorers from last season’s 21-win team.

 So far, the results have been mixed.